E-Bike Rebate Program

 Those who are income-qualified or need an adaptive e-bike, are eligible for the income-qualified rebate.

 This program is being funded by the City of Boise, the Treasure Valley Clean Cities Coalition, and a grant awarded by the Urban Sustainability Directors Network.
 If you match the eligibility and adhere to the requirements of this program then may receive a rebate.
 There is no purchase necessary to be considered for the available e-bike rebates.
-Those who are income-qualified or require an adaptive e-bike will receive priority.
+Those who are income-qualified or require an adaptive e-bike may receive priority.

 Which local bike retailers are participating?